codigo/basic-infra-setup/README.md

 - Root SSH access is disabled
 - Only `codigo` user can SSH into the server
 - Sensitive data stored in GitHub secrets and Pulumi config

+## Development

+To work on this project locally:

+1. Ensure you have Node.js and npm installed
+2. Install Pulumi CLI
+3. Run `npm install` to install dependencies
+4. Use `pulumi preview` to check infrastructure changes before applying

 For detailed setup instructions and troubleshooting, please refer to the project documentation.